sscdelft/sscdelft.github.io/news/_posts/2016-06-13-news-certificate.md

     thumb: "{{ site.baseurl }}/images/2016-06-10-news-certificate/20160610_160802-thumb.jpg"
 ---

-Today Tea Vuik, former secretary and treasurer of the chapter, received the annual SIAM Certificate of Recognition for her great contributions to the chapter.
+Today Thea Vuik, former secretary and treasurer of the chapter, received the annual SIAM Certificate of Recognition for her great contributions to the chapter.